C. Swallow

 “Where is your mama?”
 I ask.
 “I wish to return Snoot-Snoot to her directly.”

-“Come with me to say hello to our Dragon Lord…R-Raoul,” one older Fire-Spitter gentleman with a bright green and blue eye says, stepping forward.
-“Minx, your name is?”
+“Come with me to meet our Dragon Lord…R-Raoul,” an older Fire-Spitter man with a bright green and blue eye steps forward.
+“You’re Minx, right?”

 “To…Raoul?”
-I ask, raising a brow.
+I ask, an eyebrow raised.

-“Ah, yes, yes,” he says nodding, and I follow him.
+“Ah, yes, yes,” he says, nodding, and I follow him.

 Rawk.